KeremGavcarr/3D-Pig-Character-Model/README.md

 ## License

-This model is free to use for personal or educational projects.
-Please provide appropriate credit to the creator if used in public or commercial projects.
+You are free to use this model for personal or educational projects.
+If you use it in public or commercial projects, please credit me as the creator.

----